 Bora Bora or Maldives: LGBTQ+ Travellers

 The island retreats of Bora Bora and Maldives are renowned for spellbinding beauty and immortalizing memories.
 It surely is hard to select as both of these paradisiacal lands make the heart skip a beat.
 The best way out is to explore both these places, one at a time.
-However, if it has to be only one, then whichever one you choose, you are bound to experience a holiday of a lifetime.
+However, if it has to be only one, then whichever one you choose, you are bound to experience the holiday of a lifetime.